canderton3/7641Team24/final_report.md

 ![](images/nb_confusion_matrix.png)

 # Discussion
-## What We've Learned About the Data
+## Clustering Results: What We've Learned About the Data
 As we've seen from our clustering results, most of the clustering algorithms converged on a solution that ended up with one cluster holding almost all of the candidate points, then one or two clusters holding a much smaller amount.
 We found this very interesting so decided to look into the makeup of the objects that were apart of those two clusters.
 We will use the DBSCAN model run on the 5 feature dataset as an example.
 For this model, clusters 0 and 1 hold all (or almost all) of the candidate points in the dataset.
 A table with statistics for these two clusters is below.

 | Cluster | Average koi_fpflag_co Value | Average koi_fpflag_nt Value | Average koi_fpflag_ss Value | Average koi_fpflag_ec Value | Average koi_prad Value |